thinkst/canarytokens/README.md

 Please note that when choosing which email provider you would like to use, you **MUST** only provide information related to that provider.
 E.g. if you have `CANARY_MAILGUN_API_KEY` then you must remove the others such as `CANARY_SENDGRID_API_KEY` and `CANARY_MANDRILL_API_KEY`.

+If you are using Mailgun's European infrastructure for your Canarytokens Server, you will need to add `CANARY_MAILGUN_EU_REGION=true` to your `switchboard.env`.

 Lastly, we have added the ability to specify your own AWSID lambda so that you may host your own.
 The setting is placed in `frontend.env` under `CANARY_AWSID_URL`.
 If this value is not specified, it will use our default hosted lambda.